 Our design tool also provides a multivariate testing functionality.
 This method consists in testing multiple alternatives and selecting the best one on a fixed set of predetermined criteria.
 Regarding the VUI-completeness, presenting the complete automaton to the SDS developers is acceptable, as long as they can inspect and control every branch of the design.
 In general, they even come up with several competing designs or points of choice, which can only be properly validated in a statistical manner.
 The ability to compare all the dialogue design alternatives in the same test-field is a major factor to boost up SDS enhancement by drastically reducing the time needed.
 It increases the statistical relevance of the causal link between the tested alternatives and the differences in performance measures.
 The KPI graphical projection into the dialogue design covers the dialogue alternatives : KPI computation just needs to be conditioned by the alternatives.
-Figure 2 illustrates the merge of several system prompt alternatives inside a single design.
-It represents the prompt alternatives the system can choose when proposing an appointment time slot.
-An action block informs the Learning Manager about the current dialogue state and available dialogue alternatives.
-An "If" block then activates the prompt alternative corresponding to a local variable "choixPDC" filled by the Learning Manager.
-The rest of the design is identical to the design presented in Figure 1.
+Figure 1 illustrates the merge of several system prompt alternatives inside a single design : three speaking style versions of the same wording and one wording variant.
+The displayed KPI is conditioned by the selected alternative, here the first wording circled in bold grey.
+In some sense, embedding the user experience feedback inside the dialogue design forms a new material to touch and feel : the SDS developers can now sculpt a unique reactive material which contains the design and the KPI measures distribution.
+By looking at the influence of each alternative on the KPI when graphically selecting the alternatives, the SDS developers are given a reliable means to understand how to improve the system.